Grand Galet Falls

 The Grand Galet Falls (also called Langevin Falls after the name of its river) is situated in the commune of Saint-Joseph on the island of Réunion.

 It is situated in the Réunion National Park, and its natural pool is a popular swimming and picnic place on weekends and holidays.
+In 2022, €941,000 was allocated for renovations to the entrance, including the reinforcement of the only bridge connecting the area and nearby neighborhoods Passerelle and Grand Défriché.